-It’s official: 2015 was the world’s hottest year on record, climate scientists say, with greenhouse gases produced by the burning of fossil fuels largely to blame.
+It’s official: This past year, 2015 was the world’s hottest one on record, climate scientists say, with greenhouse gases produced by the burning of fossil fuels largely to blame.
 Climate change is not just melting glaciers, raising sea levels, and wreaking havoc on our weather patterns: Experts predict it will adversely affect human health across the world in profound ways.

-We are already witnessing, for example, how climate change (along with globalization) is likely contributing to a resurgence and redistribution of insect-borne diseases such as malaria, yellow fever, and dengue—and ones you probably haven’t heard of yet, like chikungunya.
+We are already witnessing, for example, how climate change (along with globalization) is likely contributing to a resurgence and redistribution of insect-borne diseases such as malaria, yellow fever, and dengue—and ones you may not have heard of yet, like chikungunya.
 In particular, the mosquito-transmitted Zika virus (associated with severe brain damage in fetuses) has been making headlines in recent months, as it continues circling the world.
-As an infectious disease specialist, I find the spread of such viruses—once restricted to remote ecological niches—especially worrisome.
+The spread of such viruses—once restricted to remote ecological niches—is especially worrisome.
 Climate change is also expected to increase or worsen many common chronic illnesses, including heart and respiratory diseases, and it will affect what and how we eat, putting all aspects of food security at risk.

-So I was heartened by the landmark climate agreement adopted late last year in Paris by 195 countries, both rich and poor.
+So it was heartening when the landmark climate agreement was adopted late last year in Paris by 195 countries, both rich and poor.
 Though hardly perfect, it could go a long way in reducing greenhouse gases.
 One hitch is that the accord’s provisions are only voluntary.
 That doesn’t bode well, considering the current crop of politicians, some of whom still don’t believe climate change is real, not to mention a likely shortage of funds to fully enforce regulations if they are enacted.

-In the meantime, I believe the effects of climate change are certainly real—and growing, as evidenced by a mounting number of studies.
-And I’ve been keeping track of what else is likely in store for us if we don’t change direction.
+In the meantime, the effects of climate change are certainly real—and growing, as evidenced by a mounting number of studies.
+And there is likely more in store for us if we don’t change direction.
 The following examples may not all be as dire as some of those noted above, but they are a reminder that climate change has far-ranging effects indeed.

 - More kidney stones.
 As temperatures rise, so does the formation of kidney stones, according to a 2014 study in Environmental Health Perspectives.
 Hotter days increase dehydration, which increases the concentration of minerals in urine that promote kidney stones.